 If you have little or no previous experience of procuring translations services and need some advice, here are a few tips to help you provide your chosen translator (either agency or freelance) with the information that s/he needs to produce excellent work.

 - What’s the format of your original document?
 An editable copy of your original is generally preferred.
-Some translators may charge extra for working from formats that cannot be edited (e.g. image-based PDFs).
+Some translators may charge extra for working from formats that cannot be edited directly (e.g. image-based PDFs that will either have to be printed out or run through OCR software).

 - In what format would you like your completed translation?
 PDF?
 MS Office formats?
 Hard copy?
 Please specify which formats are acceptable for the completed work.
 If a hard copy is required, please say so as most translators return work by email these days.